Geography-and-Planning/musa-650-spring-2025/assignments/HW2.md

 - Be well-formatted with appropriate code chunks (no overly long code blocks)
 - Be linted and formatted using [`ruff`](https://docs.astral.sh/ruff/) before submission

-Code quality will be factored into your grade.
-Break your code into logical chunks rather than having dozens of lines in a single cell.

 Since interactive embeds (e.g., `geemap`) do not render properly in static Jupyter notebooks, please include a .gif of you clicking through each layer in your map.
 Embed this .gif in your notebook and include it in your submission folder.

 ## 1. Setup